Skip to main content

 InsightsBusiness4 min read

-How much does an AI-native engineering team cost in 2026?
+How much do senior developers cost in 2026?

 Recruiting fees, salaries, ramp time, fully-loaded cost.
 The real number is bigger than the offer letter.